 - Alimony/Child Support: A legal document (divorce papers, judgments, custody papers, copies of checks, writen declaration) must be presented.

-If you do not bring Proof of Income of if we are unable to verify your income, you will be required to pay the full fee.
-Payment is required at the time of your appointment so bring money or check with you.
+Proof of Income is required within 30 days of visit or you will be charged the full fee.
 We need to be informed of ANY medical insurance IMMEDIATELY.

 VCU Medical Center Patient Information